Considering a window replacement? Click here to learn about the benefits and drawbacks of vinyl replacement windows.

 Energy Efficiency

-Vinyl has excellent insulating properties, which is one of the reasons why vinyl windows are the most popular kind of windows on homes in the U.S. nowadays.
+Vinyl has excellent insulating properties, which is one of the reasons vinyl windows are the most popular in the U.S. nowadays.
 In fact, the EPA suggests that installing vinyl windows can reduce a home’s energy bills by up to 15%.
-Vinyl is also able to resist extreme temperature fluctuations without warping or cracking.
-This is important because, while practically all energy-efficient windows have features such as low-E glass and heavy-duty weather-stripping, these components won’t be able to do their job effectively if the structural integrity of the window sash is compromised.
+Vinyl is also resistant to extreme temperature fluctuations without warping or cracking.
+This is important because, while practically all energy-efficient windows have features such as low-E glass and heavy-duty weather-stripping, these components won’t work effectively if the structural integrity of the window sash is compromised.

 More Style Versatility